 Measurement and Payment

-[Choose one of the following payment language provisions that best suits the individual project.

-If this Section is not specifically referenced by an item in the Bid Form, please use the following language:

-1. The work of this Section will not be measured separately for payment.
-All costs associated with the work of this Section shall be included in the Contract Price.

-OR If this Section is specifically referenced in the Bid Form, use the following language and identify the relevant item in the Bid Form:

-All costs associated with the work of this Section shall be included in the price(s) for Item No(s). ___ in the Bid Form.
+All costs associated with the work of this Section shall be included in the price(s) for Item No. A2.03 in the Bid Form.

-If the work of this Section is to be measured and paid for by several different methods, please amend the standard wording given above to reflect the different methods of measurement and payment.]

-Payment for the work of this Section under Item No. [ ] in the Bid Form shall be made on a monthly basis for the operation and maintenance of the dewatering system for the duration of the dewatering efforts.
+Payment for the work of this Section under Item No. A2.03 in the Bid Form shall be made on a monthly basis for the operation and maintenance of the dewatering system for the duration of the dewatering efforts.
 Payment will be pro-rated for dewatering operations that are less than a month in duration.

 PRODUCTS (Not Used)